emdashjs/Emdash.JS/DESIGN.md

 #### Known Issues with Providers

-Only the email address of the user is required from third-parties to correctly associate Emdash.js users with their logins.
+Only the email address of the user is required from third-parties to correctly associate Emdash.js users with their sign-in details.
 Most providers make email addresses available, and support user authentication features.
 However, not all providers do this and some have known issues.

 - **Auth0** and **Okta** are special cases where a domain must be provided.
 - [Notion](https://www.notion.so) does not provide access to user emails during third-party authentication; as a result, their service may not be used for authentication with Emdash.js at this time.